UbuntuBudgie/budgie-welcome/README.md

 ###LICENSES
   The project contains files with a variety of licenses.
-  For the complete list of licenses, see [debian/copyright](https://github.com/budgie-remix/budgie-welcome/blob/debian/debian/copyright) file on the `debian branch`.
+  For the complete list of licenses, see [debian/copyright](https://github.com/budgie-remix/budgie-welcome/blob/master/debian/copyright) file.